 The more you sweat, the more it grips: that's the promise from the experts at Yoga Design Lab, who say this yoga towel not only keeps bikram practitioners from slippy situations, but dries in minutes, making it our best towel for hot yoga.
 It comes in a range of designs both out-there and pared-back, depending on how much you want to stand out in class, and the use of non-fading eco-friendly inks ensure you can pop it into the washing machine after a particularly sweaty sesh without worrying about ruining the design, or polluting the waterways.

-The fleecy look of this microfibre sandwash towel might not fill you with confidence on first glance, but as well as providing a plush, comfortable surface on which to practice those tricky inversions without hurting knees or hips, this tie-dye towel includes a moisture-wicking protective layer to reduce the risk of harbouring bacteria and – we’re not going to be coy about it – sweaty smells.
+The fleecy look of this microfibre sand wash towel might not fill you with confidence on first glance, but don't be fooled.
+Alongside providing a plush, comfortable surface on which to practice those tricky inversions without hurting knees or hips, this tie-dye towel includes a moisture-wicking protective layer to reduce the risk of harbouring bacteria and sweaty smells.
 It’s said to absorb, and dry, quickly, and comes with an attached elastic loop for easy packing and carrying, so it can be used wherever you fancy.

 One of the most absorbent options on our list, this is a strong contender for the title of best hot yoga towel.
 The low-pile microfibre is said to feel less like a traditional towel, and more like suede, making for the most non-intrusive inclusion to your practice.
 As a hygienic layer between you and the mat, it protects you from other people’s bacteria or your own mat from wear and tear, and as well as offering traction to slippy, sweaty hands and feet, it’s highly durable and stands up well to frequent washing.